iwilliam317/my-first-rails-api/README.md

-# README
+# my-first-rails-api

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+### my-first-rails-api is a basic api project for CRUD contacts.
+### It has authentication with Devise and Simple Token, also protection against multiple requests attacks using Rack Attack

+This is what was used:

+* Ruby

-* Ruby version
+* Ruby On Rails

-* System dependencies
+* Devise

-* Configuration
+* Devise Simple Token

-* Database creation

-* Database initialization
+* Rack Cors

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* Rack Attack

-* ...
+* Postman